AltschulerWu-Lab/MUSE/MUSE_demo/README.md

 # Demonstration of Running MUSE

 This is a Jupyter Notebook for the demonstration of runing MUSE.
-There are three major functions:
+There are 4 major functions:

 1. Generate simulation data with two modalities;
 2. Run MUSE on simulated data and learn joint latent representations;